Test for independence of long-range dependent time series using distance covariance: Introduction

-In the present paper, we investigate distance correlation for long-range dependent processes $X_k$, $k\geq 1$, and $Y_k$, $k\geq 1$.
-Such processes, also known as long memory processes, are commonly used as models for random phenomena that exhibit dependence at all scales that are not captured by common time series models such as ARMA processes. \cite{pipiras:taqqu:2017} present stochastic models and probabilistic theory for long-range dependent processes.
-Statistical methods for long-range dependent processes are presented in \cite{beran:feng:ghosh:kulik:2013}, and in \cite{surgailis:2012}.
-Our mathematical analysis is based on novel theory for Hilbert space valued long-range dependent processes which we apply to the empirical characteristic functions.
+In the present paper, we initiate the study of distance covariance for long-range dependent processes.
+Such processes, also known as long memory processes, are commonly used as models for random phenomena that exhibit dependence at all scales, slow decay of correlations and non-standard scaling behavior.
+Such phenomena occur, e.g., in hydrological and financial data, and are not captured by common time series models such as ARMA processes; see e.g. \cite{mandelbrot:1982, mandelbrot:1997}. \cite{pipiras:taqqu:2017} present stochastic models and probabilistic theory for long-range dependent processes.
+Statistical methods for long-range dependent processes are presented in \cite{beran:feng:ghosh:kulik:2013} and in \cite{surgailis:2012}.
+Our mathematical analysis is based on novel theory for Hilbert space-valued long-range dependent processes which we apply to the empirical characteristic functions.
+Our results show that the large-sample behavior of the empirical distance covariance of long-range dependent data differs markedly from independent and short-range dependent data.